 The evaluation semantics are entirely sequential, with parallelism being solely an operational detail.
 Hence, race conditions are impossible.
 The Futhark compiler does not automatically go looking for parallelism.
-Only certain special constructs and built-in library functions (in particular map, reduce, scan, and filter) may be executed in parallel.
+Only certain special constructs and built-in library functions (such as map, reduce, scan, and filter) may be executed in parallel.

 Currying and partial application work as usual (although functions are not fully first class; see Types).
-Some Futhark language constructs look like functions, but are not.
-This means they cannot be partially applied.
-These assert.
+Although the assert construct looks like a function, it is not, and it cannot be partially applied.